wccandm/DigitalFunctions/README.md

 # DigitalFunctions
-Digital functions for Arduino

-Library for digital functions on bools.
+Arduino - Library for digital functions on bools.

 ### Functions: